colincoghill/oasisqe/docs/INSTALL.md

    If you have a newer version it should work fine, but hasn't specifically been tested yet, let us know!
    32/64 bits doesn't matter.
 64bit is probably recommended for a server unless you're low on RAM, in which case 32 might be slightly more compact.

+   Don't install any extras unless you need them for something else.
+OpenSSH Server is a good idea for remote management.

 2. Install dependencies
    as root